- On Sale

 - For Assemblies

-Paul Mason is Chief Executive Officer and Publisher at his publishing business, Liturgical Song.
+Paul Mason is Chief Executive Officer, Publisher and Composer at his publishing business, Liturgical Song.

 Paul's psalms and Mass setting compositions are widely used in parishes and schools throughout Australia and New Zealand.